Governance

 Steering Committee (2015-2017, 2022) and the NABL Nominating Committee (2021).
 She has also served as Chair of The Institute: Hybrid 2022, as Vice Chair of The Institute: Virtual 2021, and as a panelist at various NABL conferences.
 Marybeth received her B.S. in Biotechnology from Worcester Polytechnic Institute, her J.D. from Seton Hall University School of Law, and her LL.M. in Taxation from Georgetown University Law Center.

-Linda H. Wyman, Chief Operating Officer
+Dana Anaman, Chief Operating Officer

-Brian M. Egan is NABL’s Director of Governmental Affairs.
+Brian M. Egan is NABL’s Chief Policy Officer.
 Brian leads the organization’s federal advocacy efforts on policy issues relating to public finance.
 He also staffs NABL’s Securities Law and Disclosure, Tax Law, and General Law and Practice committees.
 Prior to NABL, Brian served as the policy director for the National Association of State Treasurers (NAST) where he helped navigate the group’s federal outreach throughout the COVID-19 pandemic and ensuing emergency measures.
 He also led the State Debt Management Network, a professional organization for the issuers and managers of statewide debt.
 He also served as the legislative manager for finance policy and intergovernmental relations at the National League of Cities (NLC).
 Brian is a graduate of American University in Washington, D.C.